xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rflash.1.rst

 \ **Warning!**\   This command may take considerable time to complete, depending on the number of systems being updated and the workload on the target HMC.
 In particular, power subsystem updates may take an hour or more if there are many attached managed systems.

 Depending on the Licensed Internal Code update that is installed, the affected HMC-attached POWER5 and POWER6 systems may need to be recycled.
-The \ **--activate**\  flag determines how the affected systems activate the new code.
+The \ **-**\ **-activate**\  flag determines how the affected systems activate the new code.
 The concurrent option activates code updates that do not require a system recycle (known as a "concurrent update").
 If this option is given with an update that requires a system recycle (known as a "disruptive update"), a message will be returned, and no activation will be performed.
 The disruptive option will cause any affected systems that are powered on to be powered down before installing and activating the update.
 Once the update is complete, the command will attempt to power on any affected systems that it powered down.
 Those systems that were powered down when the command was issued will remain powered down when the update is complete.

 The flash chip of a POWER5 and POWER6 managed system or power subsystem stores firmware in two locations, referred to as the temporary side and the permanent side.
 By default, most POWER5 and POWER6 systems boot from the temporary side of the flash.
 When the \ **rflash**\  command updates code, the current contents of the temporary side are written to the permanent side, and the new code is written to the temporary side.
 The new code is then activated.
 Therefore, the two sides of the flash will contain different levels of code when the update has completed.

-The \ **--commit**\  flag is used to write the contents of the temporary side of the flash to the permanent side.
+The \ **-**\ **-commit**\  flag is used to write the contents of the temporary side of the flash to the permanent side.
 This flag should be used after updating code and verifying correct system operation.
-The \ **--recover**\  flag is used to write the permanent side of the flash chip back to the temporary side.
+The \ **-**\ **-recover**\  flag is used to write the permanent side of the flash chip back to the temporary side.
 This flag should be used to recover from a corrupt flash operation, so that the previously running code can be restored.

-\ **NOTE:**\ When the \ **--commit**\  or \ **--recover**\  two flags is used, the noderange \ **cannot**\  be BPA.
+\ **NOTE:**\ When the \ **-**\ **-commit**\  or \ **-**\ **-recover**\  two flags is used, the noderange \ **cannot**\  be BPA.
 It only \ **can**\  be CEC or LPAR ,and  will take effect for \ **both**\  managed systems and power subsystems.

 xCAT recommends that you shutdown your Operating System images and power off your managed systems before applying disruptive updates to managed systems or power subsystems.